echilundo/courage-to-question/posts/denouement-2019-books.md

 This book was recommended by a good friend of mine.
 When I approached it, I was wary of bias due to my own experiences in Kyoto where I:

 * Experienced culture, academics and business in an almost equal measure;
-* I dated a half Japanese-half Ethiopian person for a while;
+* I dated a half Japanese-half Ethiopian woman for a while;
 * Did all this from mostly Anglo-American worldview mixed in with elements of *lusophonia* and Mozambique.

 That out of the way, **Dogs and Demons** is a fascinating, but by no means perfect read.
 While dated in parts by now, many of the underlying aspects that are talked about are still relevant today (even if it is written by a non-Japanese national).
 A number of the thoughts laid out here have begun to be echoed by Japanese nationals.
 Though mostly those who find themselves outside the usual system, whether it’s voluntary or not.
 In the case of my…ex-girlfriend she’s very Japanese in her behavior (IMO) but there is enough difference in it and enough melanin in her skin that she often found herself as the one on the outside looking in.
 Which made it extremely interesting to learn about Japan from someone with one foot in and another out.